nyumed-judy-lab/Heckman-domain-generalization/README.md

 #### With your own data

-- To input your own image data, you need to customize the preprocessing code in the -->
+- To input your own image data, you need to customize the preprocessing code in the

+## References
+Please refer to the following papers to set hyperparameters and reproduce experiments on the WILDS benchmark.
+- [WILDS](https://proceedings.mlr.press/v139/koh21a) paper: Koh, P. W., Sagawa, S., Marklund, H., Xie, S. M., Zhang, M., Balsubramani, A., ... & Liang, P. (2021, July).
+Wilds: A benchmark of in-the-wild distribution shifts.
+In International Conference on Machine Learning (pp. 5637-5664).
+PMLR.
+- [HeckmanDG](https://openreview.net/forum?id=fk7RbGibe1) paper: Kahng, H., Do, H., & Zhong, J. Domain Generalization via Heckman-type Selection Models.
+In The Eleventh International Conference on Learning Representations.

+* ONE FILE for all datasets (and the readme.md file)
+* What are the input and output of each step?
+* What is the shape of the data (image, tabular)
+* what functions for what
+-->